SamyaDaleh/CL-Toolbox/README.md

 Installation:

 Download the jar from /releases and that's it.
+You need Java 8 installed.

 Or if you want to tinker with the code, for me it worked like this:
 - clone